-On November 18, 2019 the Charter Review Committee discussed and approved amending the Charter to give the Mayor a vote, change the definition of "City Council" to include seven councilmembers and the Mayor, eliminate the Mayor's veto and tie-vote, and increase the number of City Council votes required to adopt ordinances and resolutions, including emergency ordinances and resolutions, and to waive competitive bidding requirements for certain public works contracts.
-The Committee directed staff to draft and return with the proposed amended language.
+On December 9, 2019, the Charter Review Committee discussed and approved amending the Charter to give the Mayor a vote, change the definition of "City Council" to include seven councilmembers and the Mayor, eliminate the Mayor's veto and tie-vote, and increase the number of City Council votes required to adopt ordinances and resolutions, including emergency ordinances and resolutions, and to waive competitive bidding requirements for certain public works contracts.
+The Committee approved certain amendments to the Charter and a proposed ballot measure.